-An applicable tax-exempt organization is any section 501(c)(3) organization (except private foundations) or any section 501(c)(4) organization at the time of the excess benefit transaction or at any time during the 5-year period ending on the date of the transaction.
+Applicable Tax-Exempt Organization These rules only apply to certain "applicable" section 501(c)(3) and 501(c)(4) organizations.
+An applicable tax-exempt organization is a section 501(c)(3) or a section 501(c)(4)organization that is tax-exempt under section 501(a), or was such an organization at any time during a 5-year period ending on the day of the excess benefit transaction.